alexey-savchenko-am/Excel.DataTable/README.md

 ## Bind

-Bind data parser with physical excel file on disk or stream with the following command:
+Bind the parser with a physical Excel file on disk or with a stream:

 ```csharp
   dataParser.Bind("./SampleData.xlsx");